harsh6754/DSA-Problems/Company/DeltaX/MCQ/Readme.md

 Q7) How many layer are there in the ISO OSI reference model?

 Ans:- 7 Application presentation session tranport network data physical

+Q8) Which layer does the data link layer take packets from and encapsulate them into frames for transmission?

+Ans:- Network Layer